128technology/docs/docs/cli_reference.md

 #### Description

-The `trace` command is used when attempting to determine what 128T services need to be inspected during troubleshooting.
+The `trace` command is used when attempting to determine what SSR services need to be inspected during troubleshooting.